preetham-chinta/pr_sapient_test/README.md

 # pr_sapient_test

-use the postman scripts to run the register and loginto application. https://github.com/preetham-chinta/pr_sapient_test/blob/main/booking_app.postman_collection.json
+use the postman scripts to import and run the register and loginto application. https://github.com/preetham-chinta/pr_sapient_test/blob/main/booking_app.postman_collection.json

 The below doc contains  more details on the implementation and data model design